dotnet/dotnet-docker/samples/dev-in-container.md

           .....

 Environment:
-.NET Core 3.0.0
+.NET Core 3.1.0
 Linux 4.9.184-linuxkit #1 SMP Tue Jul 2 22:58:16 UTC 2019
-watch : Exited
-watch : Waiting for a file to change before restarting dotnet...
 ```

 You can test this working by simply editing [Program.cs](dotnetapp/Program.cs).
 If you make an observable change, you will see it.
 If you make a syntax error, you will see compiler errors.

-The following instructions demonstrate this scenario in various configurations.
+The following instructions demonstrate this scenario in various environments.

 ## Linux or macOS